cr0hn/enteletaor/doc/source/quickstart.rst

 Quick scan
 ----------

-Quickly you make try to discover if some host has open brokers running that:
+You can try to discover if some host has open brokers running running:

 .. code-block:: bash